web-work-tools/web-work-tools.github.io/_posts/2019-05-28-content-creation.md

 ---
-layout: post
+layout: page
 title: "Resources for Content Creation"
-description: "All kinda tools for images and editing and handy stuff to assist with content creation."
+teaser: "All kinda tools for images and editing and handy stuff to assist with content creation."
 modified: 2019-06-16T13:33:33-23:00
 tags:
   - content creation